Eric Houghton

-William Eric Houghton (29 June 1910 – 1 May 1996) was an English footballer and manager.
+William Eric Houghton (29 June 1910 – 1 May 1996) was an English footballer and manager and first-class cricketer.

-Eric Houghton was born in Billingborough, Lincolnshire, and educated at Donington Grammar School.

-Houghton signed for Aston Villa as a seventeen-year-old and played in the Villa side for two decades, scoring 170 goals in 392 games.
+Houghton played in the Villa side for two decades, scoring 170 goals in 392 games.
 (The total including wartime matches was over 200 goals.)
-He also won seven caps for England.
 His formidable and powerful shot was regarded as the hardest shot of his era.
 Houghton converted 58 spot kicks and also scored direct from about 30 free-kicks.
 He is often referred to as 'Mr Aston Villa' in recognition of his long standing service and contribution to the club.

+Playing career

+Eric Houghton was born in Billingborough, Lincolnshire.
+He educated at Donington Grammar School and signed for Aston Villa as a seventeen-year-old.

 Houghton scored 30 goals in the 1930–31 season, in which Villa scored 128 league goals, a First Division record.

+Houghton's career was interrupted by the outbreak of World War II.
+In September 1939, he played in the Villa Reserves last pre-war game at home to Derby County.
+On 4th September the Government announced a ban on Sport to prevent crowds gathering.
+Villa's League match away to Wolves was one of over thirty mid-week League fixtures called-off.
+Villa Park found itself in an evacuation district designated under the British Government's civilian evacuation scheme.
+The Police Chief Constable of Birmingham, C.C.H Moriarty, intimated that he would not sanction football matches within the city of Birmingham.
+The Football League's Scheme for War-time football proposed to limit gates to 8,000 in evacuation areas.
+With their large overheads, the directors of Aston Villa and Sunderland announced their intention to close down.
+The manager and players were paid off whilst Villa Park was commandeered by the War Office.
+Villa's players quickly found war-time employment.
+Houghton became a constable in Birmingham City Police.

 Houghton finished his playing career at Notts County.